As a Christmas gift to myself, I again vowed to take Christmas off. No writing. No work.

-Well, as I did last year, I “borrowed” some words my wife wrote, which have become a staple for Christmas in the Reveille/Between the Lakes.
+Well, as I’ve doing for the past few years, I “borrowed” some words my wife wrote, which became a staple for Christmas in the Reveille/Between the Lakes.
 I thought it was time to expand the readership and pass her words along to an entirely new audience.
 And I pre-posted the blog, scheduling its release Christmas Day.

 Thanks, Karen, for your timeless words and a new tradition.
 And thanks to all followers and readers for the friendships and comments.
 May you all have a Merry Christmas and a New Year filled with happiness, holiness and blessing.

 For many of us, life seems to have shifted into the fast lane, and Christmas seems to come upon us earlier and earlier each year.
 With so much to do and little time to do it, we may find ourselves becoming grumpy, often mimicking familiar scenes from A Christmas Carol.
 With time at a premium, our thoughts seem to be consumed with what still has to be done or bought rather than focusing on the real reason we celebrate Christmas.

 It’s not the presents found under the tree on Christmas morning, the giving or the taking … It’s not the trees or wreaths or the fancy decorations … It’s certainly not the commercialism or hustle and bustle that often puts us in a foul mood, the exact opposite of what the Lord’s birth was designed to offer.

 Jesus was born into poverty.
 Imagine for a moment a stable birth, simply because no one had room for them.